Ly0kha/AutomateHunter/README.md

 ## 💻 Requirements:

-To use this script, you must have the following tools installed on your system:
+To use AutomateHunter, you must have the following tools already installed on your system:

 - amass
 - whois